-Spend an affordable, family weekend along the quiet, cozy, and charming Mississippi Coast.
+Spend an affordable, family weekend along the charming Mississippi Coast.

 The unsung “Third Coast” (that is the Gulf Coast) continues to make its lively resurgence following the unfortunate devastation of Hurricane Katrina, and Mississippi’s coastline is no exception.
 My family and I frequently find ourselves on the Mississippi coast, whether it’s a quick trip from New Orleans or a stopover while traveling to Florida.
 And with three rambunctious boys, our family vacations are centered around outdoor activities that let them burn off all that pent-up energy after traveling.
 So the opportunity to discover a unique, less-traveled location along the Mississippi Coast was enticing, and its affordability was an added bonus.
 Outdoor barbecue?
 A pristine barrier island?
 A kids’ discovery center?
 You had us at barbecue.

 KidTripster Tip: Mississippi heat boils over in mid-summer, so plan to visit in the late spring or early summer for the best outdoor experience.